February 8, 2018

 Over the last year, I have experienced deep learning about racism, bias, inequity, and myself.
 I have learned that even though I can authentically say that I believe all people are created equal, and deserve equal protections under the law and an equal opportunity to thrive, my privilege and cultural and historical experiences, as a white woman, make it impossible for me to act in absolute alignment with these beliefs.

 I recognize that this realization may be uncomfortable to read.
-That’s ok, it makes me uncomfortable.
+That’s okay, it makes me uncomfortable.
 In fact, it used to make me feel embarrassed and a bit defensive, but not anymore, because I am starting to wake up.

 Over the last year, I have come to realize that this discomfort is key to creating the world I want to live in, but don’t.
 Not in a blaming, judgmental way, but in a learning, deep listening, and hope-filled way.